 Founded in 2002 with one borrowed boat and eight eager rowers at the World’s Fair Boathouse on Meadow Lake in Queens, Row New York is now a thriving organization serving more than 2,200 youth and adults yearly across all our programs, including learn-to-row sessions, training at both novice and master levels, summer camps, para-rowing for athletes with disabilities, and team-building days.

 In 2012, we gained a second facility, the Peter Jay Sharp Boathouse in upper Manhattan, enabling us to double the number of youth we serve year-round.
-We are eager to bring our model of whole-child empowerment to even more young people in New York City, and are in the early stages of planning for an expansion to a third program site.
+In 2016, we opened another location, the Paerdegat Basin Launch in Canarsie, Brooklyn.
+We are eager to bring our model of whole-child empowerment to even more young people in New York City.

 We believe in the power of urban rowing to transform lives, and so do our student-athletes:

 “I have used my new confidence for making speeches, taking tests, and facing difficult situations.
 I have been able to control my thoughts and emotions.
 Fear somehow does not exist anymore.”